An armed forces veterans’ charity was at the centre of a mystery today after bailiffs were called in.

 The Commission was called in after complaints that the public was being misled and were not being properly informed that only 20 per cent of the funds raised went to the charity.

-Eighty per cent was claimed in costs by Targeted Management Ltd (TML).
+Eighty per cent was paid out in costs.
 The commission found no evidence of fraud or theft in the charity.

 Our Local Heroes Foundation director Trevor Galley stressed today the charity was continuing as normal.